Ferrari Reveals Limited-Edition Monza SP1 And SP2 Speedsters

 Snazzy compact doors open upward, and the interior amenities are understandably minimal.
 One doesn't climb inside a Monza for a luxurious road trip, although technically you could.
 Ferrari does say these are road cars as opposed to dedicated track-day specials, but we suspect hitting apexes on a road course is the natural environment for these prancing horses.
 Sadly, since these models mark the beginning of a new special series, we suspect most will be relegated to display duty in collections.

-Pricing or production numbers aren't yet released, but the modern-retro speedsters are aimed a "dedicated clients and collectors" so it's safe to assume the cost will be high, with availability low.
+Pricing or production numbers aren't yet released, but the modern-retro speedsters are aimed at "dedicated clients and collectors" so it's safe to assume the cost will be high, with availability low.
 We're counting the days until we can check one out in person.

 Source: Ferrari